 The intention here, was to present a particular picture of Princess Maquinna.
-After all, she had been referenced in the prior three posts, on this part of the blog.
-This was her time; present her, then to move on, to the next page of Pop’s scrapbook.
+After all, she had been referenced in three prior posts on this part of the blog.
+This was her time; present her, then to move on to the next page of Pop’s scrapbook.

 But Princess Maquinna is gone again.
 Not in a mystical way.
-You see, we had the steamer, as art, decorating our living room wall, for as long as I can remember.
-She was gliding on calm Pacific water, on a light filled day.
+You see, we had the steamer as art, decorating our living room wall for as long as I can remember.
+She was gliding upon calm Pacific water on a light filled day.
 When my father passed, so went the dear Princess.
 Before she left, I took a picture of her picture.
-Her file size was large, probably easily reduced, by anyone else.
-My fix was to dry dock her, to flash drive.
+Her file size was large, probably easily reduced by anyone else.
+My fix was to dry dock her to flash drive.
 Yup, she is gone.
 No, she is not in the file cabinet.
 No, not in a desk drawer.
 No, not with photo albums.
 Not in the safe.
 She is GONE.
 I needed the exact her, to memorialize her, here, forever.
 Gone too, are precious moments, looking for her.

-Oh well, one can view her black and white at the Cumberland Museum and Archives, photo C250-001.
-1 Here, she seems grayed to a light Pacific fog.
-As to her naming; Nootka Sound indents the coast again, between Clayoquot and Quatsino, after Port Renfrew, when on her northerly route.
-Of course, you must already know, that resident, Chief Maquinna and explorer, Captain James Cook, met at Nootka Sound, long ago – a couple of decades before the turn of the 19th Century.
-Her name confirmed her rugged route, so often plied in life, by the great Chief.
-There are many variant spellings of his name, probably better suited to how he actually pronounced himself, but Maquinna is penned to the ship.
+Oh well, one can view her in black and white at the Cumberland Museum and Archives, photo C250-001.1 Here, she seems grayed to a light Pacific fog.
+As to her naming; Nootka Sound indents the coast between Clayoquot and Quatsino – after Port Renfrew, when on her northerly route.
+Of course, most already know that resident Chief Maquinna and explorer Captain James Cook met at Nootka Sound, long ago – a couple of decades before the turn of the 19th Century.
+The Princess’ name confirmed her rugged route, so often plied in life before, by the great Chief.
+There are many variant spellings of his name, probably better suited to how he actually pronounced himself, but Maquinna is etched to his Princess ship.

 Princess Maquinna was an essential component to our life at Port Renfrew.
-Her unwitting partnership with our Hemmingsen side, began in the early 1930s, when Grandad, Matt Hemmingsen (1876-1967) commenced his logging operations, there.
-Sure, he probably was aboard her earlier than that, and often, but emergent 1930s was official Hemmingsen-Maquinna.
+Her unwitting partnership with our Hemmingsen side began in the early 1930s, when Grandad, Matt Hemmingsen (1876-1967) commenced his logging operations, there.
+Sure, he probably was aboard her earlier than that, and often, but emergent 1930s was official Hemmingsen-Maquinna time.

-Canadian Pacific Railway steamers serviced both mining and forestry, in this era, of the west coast of Vancouver Island.
-To make the point, an earlier steamer, the Tees, found mention in the Report of the Minister of Mines 1907, in that, the “Provincial Mineralogist” “returned to Victoria” … “to catch the steamer Tees, which runs up the west coast of Vancouver Island to Quatsino Sound”.
-5 Princess Maquinna picked up that run, around 1913.
+Canadian Pacific Railway steamers serviced both mining and forestry during this era, of the west coast of Vancouver Island.
+To make the point, an earlier steamer, the Tees, found mention in the Report of the Minister of Mines 1907, in that, the “Provincial Mineralogist … returned to Victoria … to catch the steamer Tees, which runs up the west coast of Vancouver Island to Quatsino Sound”.5 Princess Maquinna picked up that run, around 1913.

-So, now, a James Dickson was aboard the Tees, destined for Quatsino, according to the Daily Colonist of 21 August 1912 6
+So, now, a James Dickson was aboard the Tees, which was destined for Quatsino, according to the Daily Colonist of 21 August 1912.6

 Notice that the “voyage” was worthy of newspaper space!

-“James Dickson” was the total identification for that passenger.
+“James Dickson” was the sum total identification for that passenger.
 In what confidence may we claim him?
 Only by intuition; it feels right.
 Of course, that does not make it right.
-No matter, as you will see.
-The BC census, taken the year prior, enumerated only eight adult namesakes; Jim would make nine.
-7 What might prompt such a journey?
+The BC census, taken the year prior, enumerated only eight adult namesakes.7 It was not an easy trip to be taken lightly, so what might have prompted such a journey?
 A good possibility is that the referenced James Dickson may have been a miner, making his mark, out assessing Clayoquot coal, or Quatsino ore.